lsst-ts/ts_mtm2_controller/README.md

 ## Log Data

 The logging files contain the mirror position are in the `log/` directory.

-## System Log

-While the application is running, you can see the system log in the `log/application.log`.
+You can change the log level in the runtime by modifying the [logspecification.toml](config/logspecification.toml).
-The logging level can be changed by the `-l` option when starting the application.
+The logging files are rotated, and the related parameters are in the [parameters_app.yaml](config/parameters_app.yaml).

 ## Code Format